pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 3.0.4 - September 23rd, 2023 =

+* Fixed: Resolve bidirectional removal issue from Pods 2.x where bidirectional relationships would not have the current item removed when you removed that related item. (@sc0ttkclark)

 = 3.0.3 - September 22nd, 2023 =